hasaniqbal777/aXonica-bin/README.md

   <a href="#-revision-history">Revision History</a>
 </p>

-aXonica is a software solution designed for Magnetic Resonance Imaging (MRI) specifically Neuroimaging. aXonica consist of two components:
+aXonica is a software solution designed for Magnetic Resonance Imaging (MRI) specifically Neuroimaging.
- - aXonica Setup - GUI Installation framework which deploys the tools selectively
- - aXonica_UI - An interactive GUI application for execution of installed tools

 ## 💾 Installation
 To clone and run this application, you'll need [Git](https://git-scm.com).
 From your command line: